microsoftgraph/msgraph-sdk-powershell/src/Sites/beta/docs/Update-MgBetaGroupSiteInformationProtection.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[RecoveryKeys <IMicrosoftGraphBitlockerRecoveryKey[]>]`: The recovery keys associated with the bitlocker entity.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[CreatedDateTime <DateTime?>]`: The date and time when the key was originally backed up to Azure Active Directory.
+    - `[CreatedDateTime <DateTime?>]`: The date and time when the key was originally backed up to Microsoft Entra ID.
     - `[DeviceId <String>]`: ID of the device the BitLocker key is originally backed up from.
     - `[Key <String>]`: The BitLocker recovery key.
     - `[VolumeType <String>]`: volumeType